9808us/SA-P2P-README/README.md

 **NOTE:** There needs to be network nodes running for the choosen network, if permissioned p2p you need to run your own node.

-### Signing Account

-After you are done with your changes to your user profile, you must sign them.
-This is to ensure that you are you and noone else.
-This is done with the Profile Constructor (poart of the Governance project).

-- Reference your User Profile to the profile constructor
-- Profile contructor > Installing signing account
-- User Profile > Save Plugin
-- **PR your updated profile**
+## OUTGOING SIGNALS

+To be able to send signals using the built in features of Superalgos, you must first prepare your User Profile with specific nodes.
+You will also need a dedicated Github Repo as well as trading system and workspace.

 ### Trading System

-Nest up is to setup the trading system!
+Next step is to setup the trading system!

 - Reference Trading System Outgoing Signal Reference to Trading System Signal (Under Socical Trading Bot > Available Signals)
 - Add outgoing signals for choice, you can add as many or as few that you wish